 To improve the ecological integrity of the dam site and the river system connectivity, fish passage considerations were incorporated into each alternative.
 Such passages were designed to pass local fish species without inducing stress and/or discouraging migration, such as velocity barriers, turbulence barriers, and the necessity to climb, jump and/or pass through hidden orifices.

 RECREATION

 A consideration in the alternative selection was improving recreation at the site.
-When possible, consideration was given to providing additional recreational opportunities in the form of safer canoe/kayak passage, fishing, and improved natural areas.
+These opportunities could include fishing and non-motorized boating.

 B) Identifying alternatives